MauriceReeves-usds/OpenTransplant/README.md

 - underserved populations and communities of color are measured against population for equity
 - the system can measure end to end actions and the implications of policy changes quickly and easily
 - the system should be near real-time with zero downtime (equivalent to a 911 system or telecom)
-- the system should not require paper or human intervention
+- the system should not require paper or human intervention for the majority of process
 - the system will be modern and incorporate medical research (HLA crossmatching, organ sizing innovations, modern logistics & tracking)
 - the system will have a modern user interface and user experience which incorporates the human perspectives of surgeons, patients, organ procurement organizations, and transplant coordinators
 - the algorithms are versioned and tested via CI/CD